 You’ll be given the address and phone number of your homestay upon arrival in the country, please store this information in a phone or somewhere safe for future reference.

 Although giving gifts at projects is inappropriate, bringing a gift to your homestay family is a really nice gesture.
-A popular choice is chocolate or tins of biscuits with something representative of your country on them, they always go down well, especially if the family has children.
+A popular choice is tins of biscuits or souvenirs with something representative of your country or hometown on them, like a mug or tea towel.
+They always go down well, especially if the family has children.

 It’s important to remember that these individuals are hosting you in their family home.
 Please treat the homestay with respect and keep the common areas and bedrooms clean.